-- INFO (from the Service Information Table [SI]) - PAT (Program Association Table) The PAT tells the decoder how many programs are in a stream and points to the Program Map Tables (PMTs) that contain the information where the parts for any given program can be found. - PMT (Program Map Table) The PMT points to the component video, audio, and data streams that make up the program. - EIT (Event Information Table) The EIT lists the events for the virtual channels.
-Press ENT and the UP and DOWN navigation buttons to scroll through the events.

-- CAT (Conditional Access Table) The Condition Access Table (CAT) is the pointer the Entitlement Management Message (EMM) associated with the CA system(s) that it uses. - NIT (Network Information Table) the NIT contains the information for the transmissions of a stream in a network.
+- INFO (from the Service Information Table (SI)) - PAT (Program Association Table) The PAT tells the decoder how many programs are in a stream and points to the Program Map Tables (PMTs) that contain the information where the parts for any given event can be found. - PMT (Program Map Table) The PMT points to the component video, audio, and data streams that make up the program.
+Parts in this context are the video stream (normally one), the audio streams, and the data streams. - EIT (Event Information Table) lists the programs for the virtual channels.
+Press ENT and the UP and DOWN navigation buttons to scroll through the programs. - CAT (Conditional Access Table) The Condition Access Table (CAT) is the pointer to enable the Integrated Receiver Decoder (IRD) to find the Entitlement Management Message (EMM) associated with the CA system(s) that it uses. - NIT (Network Information Table) the NIT contains the information for the transmissions of a stream in a network.
 Each stream is individually identified with a network ID and a transport stream ID. - SDT (Service Description Table) The SDT describes services found within a transport stream.
 Press ENT and the UP and DOWN navigation buttons to scroll through the services. - BW (Bandwidth) The BW screen displays the trend data, total bandwidth, and bandwidth per program.